BhaveshBytess/FRAUD-DETECTION-USING-ADV-GNN/README.md

 This project is a template for building Heterogeneous Graph Transformer Networks for fraud detection.

-## 🎯 Project Status - Stage 4 COMPLETE ✅
+## 🎯 Project Status - STAGES 4 & 5 COMPLETE ✅

 ### ✅ Completed Stages:
 - **Stage 0**: Data Exploration & Setup ✅